Interview with Ida Clark

 When you calculate the velocity of the subject and then graph it you can detect for pacing, if you have an athlete that do pace you need to correct for it when calculating CS and D’ or have the subject re-tested.
 I believe the test is very applicable especially when it comes to intervals.
 We have our athletes complete the intervals twice a week, if they do them more (together with their normal training) they might over train as the last interval is designed to run them to exhaustion.

-Mladen: One idea I have is to administer 3-min test using 20-40m shuttles for couple of reasons.
-First one is that breaking the distance one doesn’t reach higher velocities which could lead to hamstring pull especially at the beginning of training period.
-Second, one might be that the test is more sport/testing specific and involves CODs.
+Mladen: One idea I have is to administer 3-min test using 20-40m shuttles, for couple of reasons.
+First one is that breaking the distance one doesn’t reach higher velocities which could lead to hamstring pull, especially at the beginning of the training period.
+Second one might be that the test is more sport/testing specific and involves CODs.
 Third one is interesting – with new GPS devices and software (CATAPULT) one is able to estimate Metabolic Power using velocity and acceleration data.
 Having Power estimates, instead of velocity, at least in theory, might be of better use in sports that involve a lot of start-stop activities to quantify their workloads.
 Have you ever tried to do something like this?

 Ida: No we have never tried using Metabolic power instead of velocities.
-Though I do not see the idea why we need to, as the subjects are running at velocities in game and practice I believe that is the measurements we should use.
+Though I do not see the idea why we need to, as the subjects are running at velocities in game and practice.
+I believe that is the measurements we should use.
 We are currently working on something in this manner but can’s share any data.
-We have tried to do the 3MT on hockey players too and found that 150s is not needed to deplete their W’, we can do it in 90sec.
+We have tried to do the 3MT on hockey players too and found out that 150s is not needed to deplete their W’, we can do it in 90sec.